geops/website/content/job/backend-developer/index.en.md

 title: Senior Backend Developer
 summary: You love working in an engaged team for creating perfomant software and optimizing algorithms for complex problems?
-Your preferred language is python, and yo also are familiar with C and C++?
+Your preferred language is python, and you also are familiar with C and C++?
 Match!
 slug: backend-developer
 created: 2022-05-12
 ---